binomialhq/poly/doc/SPECIFICATION.md

 ```

 Further defining other Procedures is optional, but, in any case, those still
 need to be annotated.
-In case the annotations overlap with the template, the
+In case the annotations overlap with the Template, the
 Procedure is not overloaded, and rather triggers a system error.

 ```